MicrosoftDocs/Advertising/advertising/bingads-13/guides/entity-hierarchy-limits.md

 |------------|---------|
 |Description|The label description can be between 1 to 200 characters in length.|
 |Name|The case-sensitive label name can be between 1 to 80 characters in length, and must be unique across all labels in the account.|

+## <a name="account"></a>Listing Groups
+Listing groups are used to determine which products from your Microsoft Merchant Center catalog should be included in a particular asset group under Performance Max campaigns.

+Up to 20,000 listing groups can be applied to each asset group.

+You can manage listing groups using the Bulk service or [Campaign Management service](../campaign-management-service/assetgrouplistinggroup.md).

 ## <a name="negativekeywords"></a>Negative Keywords
 To explicitly opt out of bidding for keyword match types, you can set negative keywords at the campaign and ad group level.